 Step 1.
 Click on your initials in the top right corner of Qwilr.
-Head to View All Settings → Account.
+Head to Account Settings → Account.
 Scroll to the bottom of the page and look for the Office IP Filters section.

-If you have additional IPs to add, repeat the process.
+If you have additional IP addresses to add, repeat the process.

 Enabling the Filter IP setting